akabe1/kr00ker/README.md

  * Nonce (104 bits) = Priority (1byte) + SRC MAC (6bytes) + PN (6bytes)

 # Preconditions:
 This PoC works on WPA2 AES CCMP with Frequency 2.4GHz WLANs.
-(NOTE: tested only using my wireless adapter TPLINK TL-WN722N, but I think it should work also with other wireless adapters able to iject packets).
+(NOTE: tested only using my wireless adapter TPLINK TL-WN722N, but I think it should work also with other wireless adapters able to inject packets).

 # References: